Jets assistant Knapp dies of injuries from bicycle accident - WHIZ News

-NEW YORK (AP) — New York Jets assistant coach Greg Knapp died Thursday of injuries suffered in a bicycle accident near his home in California last Saturday.
+NEW YORK (AP) — New York Jets assistant coach Greg Knapp died Thursday of injuries suffered in an accident while riding his bicycle near his home in California last Saturday.
 He was 58.

 Knapp’s family released a statement through the team that the longtime NFL assistant coach died at 2:32 p.m.
 EDT.